TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 _\*You will need to configure esbenp.prettier-vscode as your default formatter_

+> [!NOTE]
+> Helpful VSCode settings are configured in [.vscode/settings.json](/.vscode/settings.json), which will automatically apply if you are not using a custom profile.
+If you are using a custom profile, it is suggested you manually apply those settings to your profile, especially the \*.md file association, so the README.md default opens in preview mode and setting _bash_ as your default terminal.
 2. Open a GIT BASH terminal

 > [!NOTE]
 > From now on, you should aim to run all commands from the CLI.
 You are discouraged from left/right clicking the GUI.
 You will find it feels slow at first, but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.